Mlynarski-Group/anticipatory-modulation/README.md

 # anticipatory-modulation
-Code for the paper "Anticipatory modulation as a unifying principle of sensory coding during active behavior"
+Code for the paper "Anticipatory modulation as a unifying principle of sensory coding during active behavior" by Jonathan Gant and Wiktor Mlynarski at the LMU Munich.

 # Install instructions
 In order to run the code, please ensure Python 3 is installed and install the required packages by running